Gibson Les Paul Studio VS Standard (Comparison)

 This is a quick comparison of the Gibson Les Paul Studio and the Gibson Les Paul Standard, particularly the '50s version.
 Note that there are other versions of the Les Paul Standard - namely the '60s and Slash signature models - but this comparison takes into account the general roster of features while focusing specifically on the '50s model since it's one of the more popular options.

+In this comparison we'll look at the two guitars to decipher: Which one is better?
+Are they more ideal for particular situations?
+What are their strengths and weaknesses?
 For a quick look at the specs of both instruments, use the compare tool below, and then read on for more details about each guitar.

 Read more: Best electric guitars overall